Nepal Trek With Kids

 ⇒ Always bring a jacket, a hat and an extra set of clothes.

-Stop often for energy breaks, Food and water can be a great driver and motivator.
+Stop often for energy breaks, Food, and water can be great drivers and motivators.

 ⇒ Pack a lot of patience and praise; it’s all about the journey, so let them explore every corner and cranny while at the same time praising them for their little activities.

 We visited Nepal twice in April 2013 and May 2014 and on both occasions, we had fabulous treks with NWT.
 On our first visit, it was our family of 4 with our children aged 3 and 7.
 They had a great time.
 My son spent half the time in a porters basket which he loved and frequently napped.

 The staff loved kids, so it made our trip that much better.
 My second trip was with just my son and my brother and our 77-year-old mother.
 This trip was also fabulous and whenever necessary the NWT staff we super flexible and accommodating of our needs.
 I can’t say enough good things about them, and whenever we talk about Nepal we always recommend them to our friends…More»